Newcastle United 3-1 Birmingham City

 Goal!

 Goal!
 Newcastle United 2, Birmingham City 1.
-David Cotterill (Birmingham City) left footed shot from the centre of the box to the bottom left corner.
-Assisted by Lukas Jutkiewicz.
+David Cotterill (Birmingham City) right footed shot from the left side of the box to the centre of the goal.
+Assisted by Maikel Kieftenbeld with a headed pass.

 Substitution